dbrang/BrainTRACE/README.md

         * This will create a folder called BrainTRACE in your /Applications/ folder.
 Run BrainTRACE.app
         * If the program cannot locate the installed Matlab RunTime directory it will ask you to locate it.

-* Option B:
+* Option B: Install BrainTRACE as a Matlab Application (Plug-In).
+This version is not public but is freely available to researchers on request.
-    * Install BrainTRACE as a Matlab Application (Plug-In).
-This version is not publicly available but is freely available to researchers on request.
-Please email BrangLabTools@umich.edu to request a download link.
+	* Please email BrangLabTools@umich.edu to request a download link.

-    * To use the program:
+    * To use the Matlab Plug-in:
     * Run the BrainTRACE.mlappinstall file, then select the BrainTRACE app from the MATLAB Apps bar.

     * This app was developed in MATLAB 2023b and has been tested in 2024b.
 It requires the MATLAB Statistics and Machine Learning Toolbox.